 IR35 regulations have been in place for a long time and these regulations were intended to discourage individuals from setting themselves up as a self-employed ‘business’ (‘off-payroll working’) when in fact their work circumstances were more like those of an employee.
 Both the individual and the organisation that they provide services to benefit from paying lower taxes by operating as a business rather than an employee.

-The regulations haven’t really succeeded in detering and identifying those who should be employed rather than operating as a limited company, mainly because it can be very difficult to distinguish between genuine self-employment and employment roles, particularly for contractors who regularly move from role to role and are engaged to work on specific projects.
-Up until now the onus has been on the individual to determine whether they are ‘inside’ IR35, i.e., a deemed employee, or whether they fall outside of the regulations and can therefore pay taxes as if they were self-employed.
+The regulations didn’t really succeed in detering and identifying those who should have been employed versus operating as a limited company, mainly because it can be very difficult to distinguish between genuine self-employment and employment roles, particularly for contractors who regularly move from role to role and are engaged to work on specific projects.
+Up until April 2021 the onus had been on the individual to determine whether they were ‘inside’ IR35, i.e., a deemed employee, or whether they fell outside of the regulations and could therefore pay taxes as if they were self-employed.